-It can now be concluded that the environment is being protected using the myths of Ekongoro and Emumi.
-As shown in the pictures the terrestrial wetlands and the forests are still intact proving that the myths are very effective.
-It seems the Ekongoro factor as demonstrated in Picture 1 is more effective than the Emumi factor.
-The area in the picture was once used as a mahangu field but it seems the crop farmers have vacated the area due to the Ekongoro factor since there is a water source near-by.
-The Emumi factor seems to be more effective in the rural areas than in the outskirts of Rundu town as some of the forests have been destroyed due to agricultural practices.
+It can now be concluded that the myths of Ekongoro and Emumi are contributing towards the protection of the environment.
+As shown in the pictures, the terrestrial wetlands and the forests are still intact, showing that the myths are very effective.
+It seems the Ekongoro factor as demonstrated in Figure 1 is more effective than the Emumi factor.
+The area in the picture was once used as a Mahangu field but it seems the crop farmers have vacated the area due to the Ekongoro factor since there is a water source nearby.
+The Emumi factor seems to be more effective in the rural areas than in the outskirts of Rundu town, as some of the forests closer to town have been destroyed due to agricultural practices.
 It is recommended that more studies should be carried out in the areas of traditional myths to determine if there are more methods used to protect the environment.
-Since the Emumi factor seems to be less effective it is recommended that the inhabitants should be educated on how to protect the forests using modern practices.
+Since the Emumi factor seems to be little effective it is recommended that the inhabitants should be educated on how to protect the forests using modern practices.